ClementChambard/TouhouInterpreter/README.md

 <img src="./screenshot.png">

-I created a json file of hardcoded value for TH17.
+I included a json file of hardcoded value for th17.
 These values can change depending on the game.
 You can create your own version if you want to add bullet types for example.
 You can find more of these in <a href='https://github.com/ClementChambard/TouhouHardcodedData'>this repo</a>.

 ## Compile